 Finding a Top Financial Advisor Firm in Utah

 Utah is one of the largest states in the U.S., with cities like Salt Lake City and Provo that have many financial advisor firms to choose from.
 This list of the top Utah financial advisor firms, created through hours of detailed research, is meant to simplify your search for the right financial advisor.
-Throughout this review, you’ll become aware of distinctions between the firms and learn about their investing ideologies, fees and account minimums.
-SmartAsset's financial advisor matching tool is another easy way to find an advisor in your area who meets your specific financial needs.
+In this review, we cover the firms' investing strategies, fees and account minimums.
+SmartAsset's financial advisor matching tool is another easy way to find an advisor in your area.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|